ShredLabCMU/shredlabcmu.github.io/_team/iqui.md

 link-new-tab: true
 ---

-My name is Iqui Balam Heredia Marin (Iqui for short) and I am a Senior Mechatronics Engineering Student at Tecnologico de Monterrey, Campus Monterrey.
-Im a first year PhD Student.
+My name is Iqui Balam Heredia Marin (Iqui for short) and I am a first year PhD Student.

 I was member of RoBorregos ITESM since 2017, where I have had the opportunity to represent Mexico in international competitions.
 I have also had international and national research intern experiences; I was a Mitacs Globalink Research Intern and member of the RISS 2021 cohort.
-My main research and extracurricular activities involves Artificial Intelligence, Machine Learning, Computer Vision, Deep Learning and Robotics.
+My main research and extracurricular activities involves Artificial Intelligence, Computer Vision, Deep Learning and; Haptics  and Robotics for Education.